 Opposing this “natural” experience of history is the Christian eschatological understanding.
 For Christians, history is a story of redemption, directed toward an end and goal, the eschaton of the Last Judgment and Second Coming.
-The Biblical conception of history therefore opens up the future and is linear and progressive.
+The Biblical conception of history therefore opens up the future and is linear and progressive in the sense of directed toward a goal or end.
 “In the Hebrew and Christian view of history, the past is a promise to the future; consequently, the interpretation of the past becomes a prophecy in reverse, demonstrating the past as meaningful ‘preparation’ for the future.”
 Thus, because the Greek historians were convinced that the future would be of the same character as the past and present, they wrote “pragmatic” history centred on political events which was meant to provide guidance for statesmen.
 Conversely, the Church Fathers developed a theology of history “focused on the supra-historical events of creation, incarnation, and consummation.”
 The modern philosophy of history reveals its kinship with the Christian eschatological understanding in interpreting history as progressing or development toward a goal.
 Voltaire’s open-ended progress, Hegel’s unfolding of Spirit in history, Comte’s positive philosophy, and Marx’s dialectical materialism could have only arisen within a horizon of reflection established by Biblical understanding.
 For, in a cyclical model, there is no room for progress.
 The irreligion of progress derives from the Christian faith in the future.

 However, though continuing the teleological Christian orientation, Löwith argues that the philosophy of history crucially modifies the Christian intention by secularizing the original religious inspiration.
 This secularization of eschatological history proves to have profound philosophical and political consequences as modernity unfolds.
 Despite conceiving of history as oriented toward salvation, the original Biblical and Augustinian understanding did not endow political-historical events with transcendental meaning.
 As Löwith observes, the New Testament is focused on the story of Jesus Christ and the ambiguity of the Kingdom of God that is already at hand yet at the same time an eschaton still to come.
 It is unconcerned with the political history of the world, viewing it as a “story of action and suffering,” the “continuous repetition of painful miscarriages and costly achievements which end in ordinary failures” without any meaning or purpose.
-Similarly, Augustine does not attach meaning to the rise and fall of empires but with the “sacred history of salvation.” to
+Similarly, Augustine does not attach meaning to the rise and fall of empires but with the “sacred history of salvation.”
+Indeed, as Löwith points out, unlike Origen and Eusebius, Augustine explicitly seeks to detach the harmonization of Roman history with Christianity while also repudiating the “chiliastic end-expectations” of other fellow Christians.